Our Founder

 “Concert artists don’t just happen.
 They are the result of an incredible convergence of separate conditions that result in the beautiful music we enjoy hearing.”

-— Peggy Ward
+— Margaret “Peggy” Motter Ward

 Peggy Ward is a treasure.
-A lifetime of dedication to her craft led her to the height of her profession, and an enduring legacy.
+A lifetime of dedication to her craft led her to the height of her profession and an enduring legacy.

 In 1951, she applied to the Eastman School of Music, and was awarded a full scholarship to cover the $750 tuition.
-Here, she decided to major in viola performance instead of violin, having alternated for some time.
+There, she decided to major in viola performance instead of violin, having alternated for some time.

 Peggy Ward